azizazlan/cryptocert-framework/README.md

+# cryptocert - ethereum certification framework

-# A stripped down version of the original 0xcert.
+## A stripped down version of the original 0xcert.
 The framework focuses on certification on the Ethereum.